AhmadienHafizhYusufi/Webdev-Notes/Javascript/12. Asynchronous JavaScript/4. Promises/Readme.md

 - They allow you to **chain operations** and **handle errors** gracefully.
 - Promises help avoid **callback hell**, making your code easier to **maintain**.

+In the next lesson, you'll learn about `async/await`, a recent addition to JavaScript that builds on promises to make asynchronous code even more **intuitive**.